FACULTY & STAFF

 Mr. Daniel Sternfels

-Operations Associate
+Operations Manager

-Daniel Sternfels is our Operations Associate responsible for maintenance, IT, and custodial services at Bnei Akiva Schools.
+Daniel Sternfels is our Operations Manager responsible for maintenance, IT, and custodial services at Bnei Akiva Schools.
 Daniel has a B.Sc.
 (Honours) in Hotel Administration from Cornell University, as well as an MBA.
 He brings to BAS an operations and management background in the hospitality, airline, and educational fields, having worked in Canada, the US, and Latin America.
 Since joining Bnei Akiva Schools, Daniel has overseen renovation, security, and lease-hold improvement projects, and chairs the government-mandated Joint Health and Safety Committee.
 Daniel's goal is to create and maintain a proactive, safe, and responsive environment where staff, faculty, and students can fulfill their roles effectively.
 He is married to Nancy and has two adult daughters and two grandchildren.

 Facilities Staff